-Development Permit Preliminary Approval Development assessable under the planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval $\boxtimes$
+Development Permit Preliminary Approval Development assessable under the planning scheme, superseded planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval - Material change of use

 2. CONDITIONS

 This approval is subject to the conditions in Attachment 1.